 A: Our knowledge of SARS-CoV-2 breakthrough infections after vaccination is still evolving.
 Importantly, breakthrough infections occur at a much lower incidence compared with infections in unvaccinated individuals, therefore the occurrence of breakthrough infections does not diminish the critical importance of vaccination against COVID-19.

-- In an analysis of breakthrough SARS-CoV-2 infections reported to CDC through April 30, 2021, investigators described 10,262 cases, of which 27% (n=2,725) were asymptomatic, 10% (n=995) were hospitalized at the time of their infection and 2% (n=160) died.
-Notably, 29% of hospitalized patients with a reported breakthrough infection were asymptomatic or hospitalized for another reason and 18% of the deaths were asymptomatic at the time their breakthrough infection was identified or died from another cause.
-Only 5% (n=555) of the breakthrough infections had sequencing data available, and nearly two-thirds (64%, n=356) were identified as variants of concern (CDC, May 2021).
+- In an analysis of breakthrough SARS-CoV-2 infections reported to CDC between January 1, 2021, and April 30, 2021, investigators described 10,262 cases, of which 27% (N=2,725) were asymptomatic, 10% (N=995) were hospitalized at the time of their infection, and 2% (N=160) died.
+Notably, 29% of hospitalized patients with a reported breakthrough infection were asymptomatic or hospitalized for another reason, and 18% of the deaths were asymptomatic at the time their breakthrough infection was identified or died from another cause.
+Only 5% (N=555) of the breakthrough infections had sequencing data available, and nearly two-thirds (64%, N=356) were identified as variants of concern.

-- In one of the largest case series of breakthrough infections reported to date, CDC investigators described a cluster of SARS-CoV-2 infections associated with large public gatherings in Barnstable County, Massachusetts (CDC, August 2021).
+- In one of the largest case series of breakthrough infections reported to date, CDC investigators described a cluster of SARS-CoV-2 infections associated with large public gatherings in Barnstable County, Massachusetts.
 This investigation described 469 COVID-19 cases, of which 346 (74%) occurred in fully vaccinated individuals.
 Notably, of the 133 infections for which genome sequencing data were available, 119 (89%) were due to the Delta variant.
-Of the 346 breakthrough cases, 274 (79%) reported symptoms, 4 (1.2%) were hospitalized, and none died.
-In this study the investigators reported cycle threshold (Ct) values as a surrogate for viral load and noted that the median Ct values in vaccinated individuals were similar to those who were unvaccinated, partially vaccinated, or with unknown vaccination status.
+Of the 346 breakthrough cases, 274 (79%) reported symptoms, four (1.2%) were hospitalized, and none died.
+In this study, the investigators reported cycle threshold values as a surrogate for viral load and noted that the median Ct values in vaccinated individuals were similar to those who were unvaccinated, partially vaccinated or with unknown vaccination status.

-- In a separate study, investigators in Israel analyzed a cohort of 39 breakthrough cases (<1% of the 1497 fully vaccinated healthcare workers that underwent PCR testing) and found that the majority (N=26, or 67%) were mild (and none required hospitalization) and the remainder were asymptomatic.
-Although 29 (74%) of the case patients had a cycle threshold (Ct) value of <30 at some point during their infection, no secondary infections were documented.
+- In a separate study, investigators in Israel analyzed a cohort of 39 breakthrough cases (<1% of the 1,497 fully vaccinated health care workers that underwent PCR testing) and found that the majority (N=26, or 67%) were mild (and none required hospitalization), and the remainder were asymptomatic.
+Although 29 (74%) of the case patients had a Ct value of <30 at some point during their infection, no secondary infections were documented.
 Of note, the time point of this low Ct value was not reported or compared with an unvaccinated cohort (Bergwerk, July 2021).

-- In an analysis of SARS-CoV-2 infections identified through the HEROES-RECOVER network, an ongoing prospective cohort study of healthcare personnel, first responders, and other essential and frontline workers – investigators described 204 cases, of which 5 (2.5%) were fully vaccinated and 11 (5.4%) were partially vaccinated (the remaining >92% of cases were unvaccinated).
+- In an analysis of SARS-CoV-2 infections identified through the HEROES-RECOVER network, an ongoing prospective cohort study of health care personnel, first responders, and other essential and frontline workers, investigators described 204 cases, of which five (2.5%) were fully vaccinated, and 11 (5.4%) were partially vaccinated (the remaining >92% of cases were unvaccinated).
 Vaccinated or partially vaccinated individuals had fewer febrile symptoms and had fewer days of symptoms compared with unvaccinated individuals.
 In this study the investigators used quantitative RT-PCR to measure SARS-CoV-2 viral load in mid-turbinate nasal swabs and found that vaccinated individuals and lower viral loads and a shorter duration of RNA detection compared with unvaccinated individuals (Thompson, July 2021).